Current Federal Political Coordinators (FPCs)

 - Have Knowledge of NMAR’s Priority Issues and Be Up-to-Date on Legislative Issues and the Legislative Process — SPCs will be provided with information, and an SPC also should have awareness of the current issues and activities of New Mexico state government.

-- Contribute to RPAC-NM — Contributions to political candidates is an integral component in the political process and by contributing to RPAC-NM you are validating your commitment as a SPC.
+- Invest in RPAC (recommended not required) — Contributions to political candidates is an integral component in the political process and by investing in RPAC you are validating your commitment as a SPC.

 - Assist in the Delivery of RPAC-NM Contributions — SPCs will be asked to participate in the delivery of contributions to your assigned Member.
 Contributions are determined by the RPAC-NM Trustees as needed.

-- If possible, attend the Annual the New Mexico Association of REALTORS® Leadership, Legislative and Business Meetings and/or “REALTOR®” at the New Mexico Legislature.
+- If possible, attend the Annual the New Mexico Association of REALTORS® Legislative Conference and/or REALTOR® Day at the Roundhouse.
 The meetings are held in January in conjunction with the start of the New Mexico Legislative session.

-For more information about becoming an SPC, please contact:
+For more information about the Political Coordinator programs, please contact:

 David Saavedra, Government Affairs Director, 505-467-6303